Quick Answer

 Q: My 2-year-old says “no” to everything - is this normal?

-A: Absolutely!
-This is healthy development - your toddler is learning they’re a separate person.
+A: Yes, this is very common.
+It is healthy development - your toddler is learning they’re a separate person.
 Offer limited choices and pick your battles.

 Q: My child is struggling in school and says they’re “dumb” - what should I do?